Jaya-Vijaya

 Jaya-Vijaya guarding the sanctum of the Vishnu temple, Chennakesava Temple.

 In Hinduism, Jaya and Vijaya are the two dvarapalakas (gatekeepers) of Vaikuntha, the abode of the god Vishnu.
 Due to a curse by the four Kumaras, they were forced to undergo multiple births as mortals who would be subsequently killed by various avatars of Vishnu.
 They were incarnated as Hiranyakashipu and Hiranyaksha in the Satya Yuga, Ravana and Kumbhakarna in the Treta Yuga, and finally Shishupala and Dantavakra in the Dvapara Yuga.

 Origin

 According to the Brahmanda Purana, Jaya and Vijaya were the sons of Kali (not to be confused with the asura) and Kali, in turn, was one of the sons of Varuna and his wife, Stuta (Sanskrit स्तुत, meaning 'praise').
 The brother of Kali (and uncle of Jaya and Vijaya) was Vaidya.

-While, the Padma Purana says that Jaya and Vijaya are the sons of Kardama and Devahuti.
-Due to their devotion towards lord Vishnu, they later became the doorkeepers of Vaikuntha.
+According to the Padma Purana, Jaya and Vijaya are stated to be the sons of Kardama and Devahuti.
+Due to their devotion towards Vishnu, they later became the doorkeepers of Vaikuntha.